Rushil242/EliteEmailAutomator/replit.md

 **Authentication**: The application now includes Supabase authentication with secure login/logout functionality.
 All marketing features are protected and require user authentication.
 The system supports up to 6 users (1 admin + 5 team members) with persistent sessions across browser sessions.

+**Deployment**: The application is configured for both Replit and Vercel deployment.
+See `VERCEL_DEPLOYMENT.md` for complete Vercel deployment instructions.
+The app uses serverless functions on Vercel (`api/index.ts`) while maintaining the traditional Express server setup for Replit development (`server/index.ts`).

 # User Preferences

 Preferred communication style: Simple, everyday language.